runpod/docs/docs/runpodctl/install-runpodctl.md

 runpodctl config --apiKey your-api-key
 ```

-You should see something similar to the following output:
+After running the command, you should see a confirmation message similar to this:

 ```bash
 saved apiKey into config file: /Users/runpod/.runpod/config.toml
 ```

-### Check version
+## Step 4: Verify installation

-Now that you've configured an API key, check that runpodctl installed successfully.
-Run the following command:
+Now that you've added your API key, verify that `runpodctl` installed successfully by running this command:

 ```bash
 runpodctl version